wendlers/scratch-pynetsense/README.md

 	Once a connection is established, messages are sent in both directions over the socket connection.

-In other words, this means, that one could share global Scratch variables amoung all remote sensor clients connected to Scratch.
+In other words, this means, that one could share global Scratch variables among all remote sensor clients connected to Scratch.
 The same is true for Scratch messages: they are broadcasted to all clients.
 For example:

-* A remote sensor client instance connectes to scratch
+* A remote sensor client instance connects to scratch.
-* The user defines a global variable X in Scratch and assigns the value 1 to it
+* The user defines a global variable X in Scratch and assigns the value 1 to it.
-* Thie imidiateley results in a sensor update message sent to the client notifying it, that there is a varaibale X with a value of 1 assigned to it.
+* This  results in a sensor update message sent to the client notifying it, that there is a variable X with a value of 1 assigned to it.

-Note: it is also posible that the client introduces a new variable and assignes a value to it.
-The variable will be imidiately introduced to Scratch by an update message.
+Note: it is also possible that the client introduces a new variable and assigns a value to it.
+The variable will be  introduced to Scratch by an update message.

-An update message is sent every time the value of the variable changed eighter by the client or by the server (Scratch).
+An update message is sent every time the value of the variable changed  by the client or by the server (Scratch).

 Also messages could be sent from Scratch to remote sensors and vice versa.